mbithenzomo/life-list/README.md

 a *bucket list* is a *number of experiences or achievements that a person hopes to have or accomplish during their lifetime*.

-LifeList is a bucket list service built with a `Django` backend and a `ReactJS` frontend.
+LifeList is a bucket list service built in Python/Django.
 ## Installation and Set Up
 Clone the repo from GitHub:
 ```